 Editor’s note: As you look back on the year that has just past, do you feel as though you spent another 12 months merely existing instead of truly living?
 Do you often go to bed at night with an anxious, sinking feeling that you wasted away another precious day of your limited time here on earth?
-One of my all-time favorite old books addressed this very concern better than anything else I’ve ever read.
+One of our all-time favorite old books addressed this very concern better than anything else we’ve ever read.
 Published in 1910 and written by Arnold Bennett, How to Live on Twenty-Fours Hours a Day describes and diagnoses the root of the problem and offers a program for overcoming it.
 Bennett has some very particular opinions about what should constitute this program, but you need not follow them to a T; the important part is committing to carve out some time each day to do things that will really enrich your life and help you progress as a man.

 This little book takes about 30 minutes to read, and is so incisive and clever that it moves along very quickly and enjoyably.
 It is truly just as relevant today as it was a century ago.
 As Bennett says, time is the most precious resource you have, and investing a half hour in reading this will prove incredibly worthwhile.